1point618/codename-exemplar/modules/i3_bugediting.md

 We've got a bad bug that needs fixing, so I'm going to show you how to do that using the GitHub Workflow.
 You'll learn how to do some new things on GitHub, and afterwards we'll go over _why_ you did it that way.
 But for now, just follow my instructions. :smiley:

 In GitHub, all our code lives in a Repository, or "repo".
-You can find the name of the repository that you're in at the top of the page, and can always get to the main codebase by clicking on that name.
+You can find the name of the repository that you're in at the top of the page.
+The name is a link that will take you to the main codebase of the repository.

 ![Repo Name](https://raw.githubusercontent.com/1point618/codename-exemplar/master/img/repo-name.png)